Douglas Fregin: Early life and education

 Fregin had been friends with Mike Lazaridis since grade school.
 Fregin studied electrical engineering at the University of Windsor.
 After university, they developed a video signaling device.

 Research In Motion (RIM) and achievements

-In 1984, Fregin and Lazaridis founded Research In Motion to market their innovative device.
+In 1984, Fregin and Lazaridis founded Research In Motion to market their device.
 In February 1985, they received a $15,000 Ontario New Ventures loan.

-Fregin played a vital role in designing the initial circuit boards used in the company's wireless technology.
+Fregin helped design the initial circuit boards used in the company's wireless technology.

-Beyond Research In Motion's success in the mobile industry, Fregin was also involved in the creation of other groundbreaking technologies.
-The DigiSync film reader, developed by RIM, revolutionized the work of movie editors by significantly reducing the time required for post-production tasks.
+Beyond the mobile industry, Fregin was also involved in the creation of other technologies at RIM.
+The DigiSync film reader, developed by RIM, significantly reduced the time required for post-production tasks in film editing.
 This technology earned RIM both an Emmy and a technical achievement award from the Academy Awards.

 In recognition of his contributions, Fregin, along with Eastman Kodak and the National Film Board of Canada, received a Technology and Engineering Emmy Award in 1994 for the 'Development of a Keycode Reader'.